tytydraco/yessleep/out/I_was_invited_to_explore_an_abandoned_asylum_We_never_should_have_entered_that_place.md

 Two sets of voices came at the same time.
 After a quick game of rock, paper, scissors, it was decided we would go left.
 From the looks of things, the rooms for the staff were on the right and the patients were on the left.
 Any treatment rooms were in the basement, and the common areas were on the first floor.
 It would be impossible for us to look at the entire building in one night.

 “Let’s look at the left side and then go to the basement for the good stuff.”
-Brain said, and we all agreed.
+Brian said, and we all agreed.

 We made our way upstairs, the group chattering away, ruining the atmosphere.
 It wasn’t overly upset over that.
 Sure, I did want a spooky night out, but after nearly an hour of recording banter and silly antics of the group, I found myself preferring this kind of night over what I expected.

 Each room we peeked into was more or less the same.
 Ruined beds with some personal items left behind.
 It looked like everyone just got up and left.
 Each item is slowly being overtaken by the elements.

 “Weird how there isn’t any graffiti,” I commented as we walked down a hallway.